Kjölur

 Attention

-• Individual travel insurance is not included in the tour price.
-We encourage clients to obtain relevant travel insurance before visiting Iceland.
+- Individual travel insurance is not included in the travel price.
+We recommend that our customers take out appropriate travel insurance before visiting Iceland.

-• Pack light because transport space is limited.
+- Pack light as carrying space is limited.

 Tour Highlights